devfardin/gix-plugin/README.md

-# gix-plugin
+# GIX-PLUGIN

-A practice WordPress plugin for learning custom plugin development — includes admin menu creation, form handling with AJAX, and basic security features.
+**GIX-PLUGIN** is a simple WordPress plugin built for learning and experimenting with plugin development.
+It demonstrates how to create custom admin menus, handle form submissions via AJAX, validate input securely, and manage plugin assets properly.

+## Features
+- Custom admin menu page
+- Secure AJAX form handling
+- Input validation (PHP & jQuery)
+- Custom settings and shortcodes

+## Purpose
+This project is for learning and practicing WordPress plugin development concepts.